alaTest Sites

 portability, apps

 alaTest has collected and analyzed 48 user reviews of Motorola XOOM from Amazon.co.uk.
 The average user rating for this product is 4.4/5, compared to an average user rating of 4.3/5 for other products in the same category on Amazon.co.uk.
-People are impressed by the size and reliability.
-The screen and usability are also appreciated.
+Reviewers really like the size and reliability.
+The screen and usability also get good feedback.

 performance, usability, screen, reliability, size